 Handicapping the Market in Sports Betting

 Those most serious about betting on sports for profit frequently engage in a strategy called capping the market.
-What this involves is shopping odds at dozens of gambling sites in an attempt to spot wagers with positive expected value, which is generally written as +EV for short.
-This is perhaps one of the most difficult topics to instruct for reason a great deal of the process is intuitive to those who have spent years using it.
-For this reason, in this article I'll break down the various aspects of capping the market into small chunks so the casual bettor can better understand how it works.
+This involves shopping odds at dozens of gambling sites in an attempt to spot wagers with positive expected value, generally written as +EV for short.
+This is perhaps one of the most difficult topics to instruct as a great deal of the process is intuitive to those who have spent years using it.
+For this reason, we break down the various aspects of capping the market into small chunks so the casual bettor can better understand how it all works.

 Sharp Book and Square Books

-The opposite of sharp books that service professionals, are called "square books" or in more politically correct terms "recreational sportsbooks".
-A good example of this in the US market is Bovada.lv which is an online betting site with a great reputation that only allows United States residents to open online betting accounts.
-Bovada has no interest in professional players and therefore posts their betting odds much closer to game time than other sites do, offers smaller maximum bets, and doesn't offer moneylines on all markets.
-As I'll cover in a moment, Bovada, while targeting recreational players, is a great site for lower or mid level players to use.
+The opposite of sharp books that service professionals are "square books" or in more politically correct terms "recreational sportsbooks."
+A good example in the US market is Bovada, an online betting site with a great reputation that only allows United States residents to open accounts.
+It has no interest in professional players and therefore posts their betting odds much closer to game time than other sites, offers smaller maximum bets, and doesn't offer moneylines on all markets.
+As we cover below, Bovada, while targeting recreational players, is a great site for lower or mid-level players.

-Now that I've provided you with a brief introduction to sharp books and square books allow me to show you some of the ways this information can be used.
+Now that you have a brief introduction to sharp books and square books, allow us to show you some of the ways this information can be used.

 Off Market Prices

-To introduce you to the most powerful concept that comes from monitoring betting odds, I'll give an example of steam betting.
-For the example, let's imagine every online betting site in the industry is offering betting odds for an NBA basketball game of Milwaukee Bucks -7.5 -105 and Washington Wizards +7.5 -115.
-You then suddenly notice the line moves at Bookmaker.eu and BetOnline.com to Bucks -8 -110 and then at 5dimes to Bucks -8 -108.
-Meanwhile you notice all the recreational gambling sites such as JustBet, Bovada and Topbet.com still have the Bucks at -7.5 -105.
+To introduce you to the most powerful concept that comes from monitoring betting odds, we'll give an example of steam betting.
+For the example, let's imagine every online betting site in the industry is offering betting odds for an NBA basketball game between the Milwaukee Bucks -7.5 -105 and Washington Wizards +7.5 -115.
+You then suddenly notice the line moves at Bookmaker.eu and BetOnline to Bucks -8 -110 and then at 5dimes to Bucks -8 -108.
+Meanwhile, you notice all the recreational gambling sites such as JustBet, Bovada, and TopBet still have the Bucks at -7.5 -105.
 The smart play is to quickly place a wager at one of these websites taking Bucks -7.5 -105 before they get a chance to also move the line.

-The reason steam betting is highly profitable, is because odds movement is triggered by something.
-It might be triggered by a highly successful professional bettor such as Billy Walters making a bet; it might be triggered by insider knowledge of an injury, player illness, lineup change or something else.
-These odds are not moving at sharp betting sites without reason, and more times than not moves are the results of professional bettors using their syndicates to make bets.
-Obviously our goal here is to use recreational sites to make the same wages professionals are making at the same exact odds they made them.
+The reason steam betting is highly profitable is because odds movement is triggered by something: a highly successful professional bettor such as Billy Walters making a bet or by insider knowledge of an injury, player illness, lineup change, or something else.
+These odds aren't moving at sharp betting sites without reason, and more times than not, moves are the result of professional bettors using their syndicates to make bets.
+Obviously, our goal here is to use recreational sites to make the same wagers as professionals at the same exact odds.

 Sharp Line Movement

-Now worth noting if +6.5 -110 is the fair consensus price with vig than moving to +6 -110 in and of itself is not enough to make a wager +EV.
-However knowing that some sharp bettor somewhere likely made this wager, it is now worth it to do your own analysis to see if the +6.5 offered elsewhere is worth the price for other reasons.
+Also worth noting: if +6.5 -110 is the fair consensus price with vig, than moving to +6 -110 in and of itself is not enough to make a wager +EV.
+However, knowing that some sharp bettor somewhere likely made this wager, it's now useful to do your own analysis to see if the +6.5 offered elsewhere is worth the price for other reasons.